The Grouparoo Blog

 It's interesting to note that this is somewhat different than when integrating with marketing tools like Marketo or Mailchimp, where the focus is to push contacts to the destination and communicate with them, instead of holding additional related data.

 These sync modes can also be used throughout multiple destinations to support more complex workflows.
-For example, when integrating with Salesforce you could define two destinations, one for each stage of the lifecycle:
+For example, when using our Salesforce data integration you could define two destinations, one for each stage of the lifecycle:

 - A destination set up in Additive mode would make sure to create new Leads as people sign up, which salespeople would look for and claim.